cetteup/BF2AutoSpectator/README.md

 If you want to stop the spectator, hit CTRL + C in the CMD/Powershell window at any time.

 **Please note: You cannot (really) use the computer while the spectator is running.
-It relies on having control over mouse and keyboard and needs the game window to be focused and in the foreground.** You do, however, have small time windows between the spectator's actions in which you can start/stop the stream, stop the spectator etc.
+It relies on having control over mouse and keyboard and needs the game window to be focused and in the foreground.** You do, however, have small time-windows between the spectator's actions in which you can start/stop the stream, stop the spectator etc.

 ## Known limitations
 - Windows display scaling must be set to 100%
 - auto-spawning will currently fail if the default spawn has been captured by the other team
 - game locale/language must be set to English
-- some elements of your English locale must be somewhat standard (team names, kick messages, menu items etc)
+- some elements of your English locale must be somewhat standard (team names, kick messages, menu items etc.)
 - the camera and it's movement around the player are controlled by the game
 - the spectator is taking up a slot on the server, since it is technically a regular player